 - Night sweats

-Treatment options are limited because the heart lining rests so closely to the heart itself that most therapies can easily damage this important and delicate organ.
+Treatment options are limited because the heart lining rests so closely to the heart itself and could easily damage this important and delicate organ.
 Most patients with pericardial mesothelioma are not ideal candidates for surgery.
 Surgery near this area is extremely dangerous because of the close proximity to the heart.

 The four primary treatment options for pericardial mesothelioma are pericardiectomy, chemotherapy, palliative treatment and fine needle aspiration.